Painful procedures

 So that the animals can be controlled and labelled, and so they won't 'damage' one another, the subjugation of cows starts when they are just babies.
 Calves are subjected to a variety of painful surgical procedures without anaesthesia.
 These include castration (physical removal of the testicles), branding with scorching irons, and removal of their horns.
 These are standard practices across the industry.

-Calf being dehorned using a cup dehorner.
-Source: Meat and Livestock Australia
+Cow being dehorned using a cup dehorner.
+Source: NSW Government

 Dehorning/disbudding:

 Disbudding is usually performed by pressing a hot iron into the skull where the budding horns are, killing the tissue, so that horns will never grow.
 Without the use of any sedatives or pain relief, disbudding is considered to cause severe acute pain.
+There is an acute pain response following the procedure which peaks at 30 minutes and can last for 8 hours.
 Further, if excessive heat is applied during disbudding, damage can be done to the underlying bone.
 One study found that disbudded calves engaged in less play behaviour post disbudding which suggests ongoing pain.
 There are no incentives for farmers to use pain relief, in an industry driven by profit, as it makes the procedure far more costly for them.

 Dehorning is the removal of the horns of cattle by cutting through the bone and horn tissue.
 Cattle forced to undergo this procedure experience excruciating acute pain.
 In exposés of this procedure, cattle can be seen screaming out in pain as their horns are cut off.
 Cattle subjected to dehorning have been observed displaying behaviours associated with pain post-surgery.
 These behaviours include head shaking, ear flicking, neck extension, tail flicking increased lying and rising and reduced rumination.

 There are several methods used by the industry to carry out dehorning.
-Outlined within the Australian Animal Welfare Standards and Guidelines for Cattle, cattle under the age of 6 months old can be dehorned without the use of pain relief.
+The Australian Animal Welfare Standards and Guidelines for Cattle, outlines that cattle under the age of 6 months old can be dehorned without the use of pain relief.
 The use of pain relief would significantly increase the cost of this procedure; for this reason, cattle are mostly dehorned in their first 6 months of life without any pain relief.
-Dehorning is usually undertaken whilst the animal is restrained in a ‘calf cradle’ or a ‘crush’.
-Industry-recommended methods to dehorn cattle include scoop dehorning and gouging knife; these methods are meant to remove all horn growing tissue in one action 4
+Dehorning is usually undertaken whilst the animal is restrained in a 'calf cradle' or a 'crush'.
+For calves up to two-months old, industry-recommended methods to dehorn cattle include hot iron, knife, spoon or tube.
+For older calves and weaners, the two most common methods used are a dehorning cup or scoop.

 The horns of cattle have a hollow centre, which opens into the frontal sinus.
 Dehorning increases the risk of sinusitis, bleeding and infection, with wounds often slow to heal.
 Physical dehorning also increases the risk of transmitting bovine leukosis virus (BLV), which can result in tumours, from 8% to 77% when gouge dehorning is used.
 It has been reported that bovine cutaneous papillomas, a viral disease characterised by multiple skin tumours or growths, has developed in calves post-dehorning due to physical transmission of the virus through equipment.
 Cattle have also been found to be affected by tetanus, a bacterial infection, post-dehorning.